 “You’re next, mister.
 I’ll bring it out shortly,” she said.

-The crowd dispersed, and Wade found himself standing in front of the Union Pacific Railway man as he sat at a small table, and looked up at Wade.
+The crowd dispersed, and Wade found himself standing in front of the Union Pacific Railway man sitting at a small table, looking up at him.

 “I’m sorry sir, I don’t mean to interrupt your food, I’ll come back in a moment,” Wade said at once.
 Already the serving woman, dressed in apron and red skirts was swaying back through the swing doors at the back, laden with another bowl of some steaming broth, and a plate with hunks of bread and cheese.

 “Oh, you’ve come off the trails, haven’t you?
 Sit yourself down, man.
 Just keep me busy so those jackals don’t come back again!” the businessman hissed, gesturing to the seat opposite him.
-At first Wade wondered if he meant it, but saw the man grinning, and roll his eyes at the well-dressed hanger’s on right now starting to flock the singers.
+At first Wade wondered if he meant it, but he saw the man grinning and rolling his eyes at the well-dressed hangers on starting to flock around the singers.

+The railway man waved at the serving woman moving from the kitchens to the saloon floor.
+“Another of the same for my friend here!”

+“Thank you,” Wade half smiled.
+Although, Wade admitted, this act of kindness was probably to appear busy so he wouldn’t be bothered again.
+A few moments later, and a steaming dish of stew, with a fat hunk of bread by the side arrived at his table.

-“Every town we go, it’s the same.
-Everyone wants to know where to spend their money and not a jot of sense to go with it.
+“Every town we go to, it’s the same,” Mr. Hayes said.
+“Everyone wants to know where to spend their money but doesn’t have a jot of sense to go with it.
 Give me one decent man who can work hard for every ten of them, I tell you!”
-Mr Hayes laughed, sopping up his broth and tearing into the bread.
+Mr. Hayes laughed, sopping up his broth and tearing into the bread.
 Wade waited for a pause, and realized he appreciated that.
 He appreciated a man, no matter what finery they wore, who got down to the business of eating.
 It was a soldier’s trait.

 “You served?”
 Wade asked.

 “Of course.
 Infantry.
-Made it all the way to Sergeant before they realized the whole thing was over,” Hayes nodded.
+Made it all the way to sergeant before they realized the whole thing was over,” Hayes nodded.
 “You?”

 “Infantry,” Wade nodded.
 It was a long time ago now, but he could still read the signs of the war on another man’s face.
-Even a man as jovial as Mr. Hayes was, there was a crinkling around the eyes, an immediacy of his speech that said I’ve seen death, and I’m not going back there!
+Despite his joviality, Mr. Hayes had a crinkling around the eyes, and an immediacy of speech that said, I’ve seen death, and I’m not going back there!

-“But before that I was a Sheriff in my home state.
+“But before that I was a sheriff in my home state.
 So I already had a fair bit of experience.”

-“Which was where?
-Home State?”
+“Which was where?”
 Hayes ate as he asked questions.
-He even appeared genuinely interested.
+He appeared genuinely interested.

 “Missouri.
 Barry County,” Wade said easily.
-He worked his won way through his dish.
+He worked his way through his own dish.

 “Barry County?
 Say… you, you wouldn’t be Wade Nash, would you?”
 Mr. Hayes looked at him in surprise.